postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 If your Git repository has multiple branches (such as `main`, `develop`, and feature branches) you can switch between branches in Postman.
 Switching to a branch makes it the active branch.

-To switch branches, select the branch dropdown menu in the Postman footer, then select the branch you want to make active.
+To switch branches, select the Git branch dropdown menu in the Postman footer, then select the branch you want to make active.
 After switching to a branch, you can use Postman to make changes to your API's definition and linked collections and environments.
 Any changes you make are stored in the active branch.

 <img alt="Switching branches" src="https://assets.postman.com/postman-docs/v10/api-builder-switch-branches-footer-v10.jpg" width="382px" />